 Tip #5: Present an Optimistic Number for Your Facility Capital Plan

-When planning for your facility, you need to think about the funding that you would like to have in a best-case scenario.
-Be bold, but also realistic; funds are not unlimited.
-Budgeting often needs to be approached as a negotiation.
-Asking for more than you need will set a psychological anchor in the head of the person to whom you present your budget.
-This will allow you additional room in your budget if they negotiate a lower number than you anticipate.
+Think about the funding you’d like to have in a best-case scenario.
+Be bold, but realistic; funds are not unlimited.
+Budgeting is a negotiation.
+Asking for more than you need will set a psychological anchor in the head of the person you’re presenting to.
+This gives you additional room in your budget if they negotiate a lower number than you anticipate.